openenergysolutions/openfmb.docs/docs/adapter/config.md

 ## Plugins

 In this section, each plugin can be enabled and configured.
 For details about each plugin configuration parameters, see the appropriate documentation page.

-The `enabled` boolean parameter is used to enable/disable a particular plugin.
+The `enabled` Boolean parameter is used to enable/disable a particular plugin.

-Non-OpenFMB plugins (e.g. DNP3), will have extra configuration files for each device with which it communicates.
-When another YAML file is needed, the `path` parameter points to the file and the `overrides` list defines parameters overriden by a templating system.
+Non-OpenFMB plugins (e.g., DNP3) will have extra configuration files for each device with which it communicates.
+When another YAML file is needed, the path parameter points to the file, and the `overrides` list defines parameters overridden by a templating system.

 ## Templating

 It’s common for multiple devices to share the same protocol configuration except for a few fields (e.g., the conducting equipment mRID).
 A simple templating engine makes it easy to reuse the same configuration file.

 In the device’s configuration file, it’s possible to use the special value `"?"`.
 In the `overrides` parameter of the main configuration file, a path to the `"?"` value is specified for each device with the appropriate value to replace.

 Here is an example with a DNP3 configuration.
 The device configuration contains the following field:

 ```yaml
 # ...